stride3d/stride-docs/en/manual/install-and-update/update-stride.md

 1. **Make sure your project can be built.** The upgrade process can modify some of your code, which requires all `.csproj` files to be compilable.

-2. (Recommended) Commit all changes to **version control**.
-This will provide a safety net, allowing you to revert the update in case something goes wrong.
+2. (Recommended) **Commit all changes to version control.** This will provide a safety net, allowing you to revert the update in case something goes wrong.

-3. Open your project with the newer version of the engine.
-You will be prompted if you want to upgrade a package.
+3. **Open your project with the newer version of the engine.** You will be asked if you want to upgrade a package.
 Make sure to select to do this for every package in the solution and press **Upgrade**.

     ![](media/update-stride-packages.webp)